On the computation of zone and double zone diagrams: Introduction

-In Section \ref{sec:definitions} the basic definitions and notation are presented.
-In Section \ref{sec:Geodesic} geodesic metric spaces and particular classes of them are discussed.
-In Section \ref{sec:QualitativeDescription} a qualitative discussion regarding the iterative algorithm is given.
-In Section \ref{sec:ConvergenceResult} the main convergence result is presented.
-In Section \ref{sec:ActualCompute} a few theoretical and practical issues are discussed, among them the issue of time complexity and some details regarding the actual computation of the corresponding iterations.
-The topological properties of Voronoi cells which follow as a by-product of the approach given here are described in Section \ref{sec:TopologicalProperties}.
-The paper is concluded in Section \ref{sec:end}, which contains several interesting questions and unexplained phenomena.
-Proofs of the convergence theorems and related claims are given in Section \ref{sec:proofs}.
+In Section \bref{sec:definitions} the basic definitions and notation are presented.
+In Section \bref{sec:Geodesic} geodesic metric spaces and particular classes of them are discussed.
+In Section \bref{sec:QualitativeDescription} we discuss qualitatively issues related to the iterative algorithm.
+In Section \bref{sec:ConvergenceResult} the main convergence results are presented.
+In Section \bref{sec:ActualCompute} a few theoretical and practical issues related to the algorithm for computing zone and double zone diagrams are discussed, among them the issue of time complexity and some implementation details regarding the computation of the corresponding iterations.
+The topological properties of Voronoi cells which follow as a byproduct of our approach are described in Section \bref{sec:TopologicalProperties}.
+The proofs of the convergence theorems and other claims are given in Section \bref{sec:proofs}.
+We conclude the paper in Section \bref{sec:end} with a discussion on lines for further investigation, interesting open questions, and unexplained phenomena.